MarcoGiulioGrilli/Optimal-Route-Planner-For-Electric-Vehicles/README.md

   - Each test case consists of:
     - `open_#.txt` → Input file with commands
     - `open_#.output.txt` → Expected output file
+- Additionally, the test folder includes a script for generating new test cases dynamically.

 ## 🚀 Technologies Used